-The longest running musical in the world (currently in its 40th year), is a tender tale of young lovers who discover they must learn about life before they can appreciate one another.
-The show has endured because it possesses an endearing cast of characters and one of the most memorable scores ever produced.
-This Actors Co-op ensemble captures the folktale-like mood of the piece but lacks the essential vocal credentials to do justice to the music.
+The longest running musical in the world (currently in its 40th year at New York’s Sullivan Street Playhouse) needs no complicated, computerized set that rises and falls from the rafters or descends to the bowels of the Earth.
+This tender tale of young lovers who discover they must learn about life before they can appreciate one another was created by Tom Jones (book and lyrics) and Harvey Schmidt (music) to be performed anywhere there was room to hang a bed sheet for a curtain.
+The show has endured because it possesses an endearing cast of characters and one of the most memorable scores ever produced for the stage.
+This Actors Co-op ensemble, under Mark Henderson’s inventive staging, captures the poetic, folktale-like mood of the piece but lacks the essential vocal credentials to do justice to the music.

 Kelley Hinman offers a comically dashing presence as El Gallo, the narrator-villain who controls the destinies of painfully immature Matt (Rick Marcus) and Luisa (Dorothy Elias-Fahn).
 Unfortunately, Hinman’s lightweight baritone fails to project the melodic majesty of the classic “Try to Remember” (which launched the career of “Law & Order” regular Jerry Orbach) or the commanding authority needed for “I Can See It.”
 Hinman’s El Gallo is more effective in the light-hearted, “It Depends on What You Pay,” performed with the scheming fathers of Matt and Louisa, Hucklebee (Tim Farmer) and Bellomy (Gus Corrado), respectively.